-When it comes down to replacement windows vs new construction, you have to decide based on what you need, and the recommendation of a professional contractor.
+When it comes down to replacement windows vs. new construction, you have to decide based on what you need and a professional contractor’s recommendation.

 If your windows need replacing, don’t hesitate and risk causing very real damage to your home.